 In the event that the Proposed Project generates significant adverse air quality impacts, CEQA requires the consideration and discussion of alternatives to the project or its location which are capable of avoiding or substantially lessening any of the significant effects of the project.
 The discussion of a reasonable range of potentially feasible alternatives, including a "no project" alternative, is intended to foster informed decision-making and public participation.
-Pursuant to CEQA Guidelines Section 15126.6(d), the EIR shall include sufficient information about each alternative to allow meaningful evaluation, analysis, and comparison with the Proposed Project.
+Pursuant to CEQA Guidelines Section 15126.6(d), the Draft EIR/EA shall include sufficient information about each alternative to allow meaningful evaluation, analysis, and comparison with the Proposed Project.
+According to the Notice of Preparation, the Lead Agency identified three alternatives for the Proposed Project, including two build alternatives and a no build alternative4.